michalbrys/Using-Google-Analytics-with-R/chapter3/import_and_export_data_to_csv.md

 # Import and export data to CSV

-Using R you can import your data from external data sources.
-One of the most popular scenario is that you want to analyze data from `.csv` file.
+In R you can import your data from external data sources.
+One of the most popular scenario is when you want to analyze data from a `.csv` file.
 I will describe this use case below.

-## Import data from file
+## Import data from a file

-To import data from `.csv` file to R use function `read.csv`
+To import data from a `.csv` file to R use `read.csv` function.

-Example use if you want to import file named `file_to_import.csv` from your _working directory_ and save data in data frame `df`:
+For example, if you want to import data from a file named `file_to_import.csv` in your _working directory_ and save it in a data frame named `df`, use:

 ```r
 df <- read.csv('file_to_import.csv')